jdcloudcom/en/documentation/IoT/IoT-Edge/Operation-Guide/Edge-Module/Deploy-Edge-Module.md

 1. Log in [IoT Edge Console](https://iot-console.jdcloud.com/iotedge).

-2. On the “Edge Computing List” Page， click **Create Deployment** to enter the “Create Deployment” page.
+2. On the "Edge Computing List" Page， click **Create Deployment** to enter the "Create Deployment" page.

-3. On the “Create Deployment - Step 1” page, choose the edge node ID to be deployed and click to add devices: Add the device used for collecting the edge computing module.
+3. On the "Create Deployment - Step 1" page, choose the edge node ID to be deployed and click to add devices: Add the device used for collecting the edge computing module.

    ![新建部署第一步](../../../../../image/IoT/IoT-Edge/newdeploy0.png)

-4. On the “Create Deployment - Step 2” page, please fill in it and choose the relevant configuration as per the notification on it
+4. On the "Create Deployment - Step 2" page, please fill in it and choose the relevant configuration as per the notification on it

    ![新建部署第二步](../../../../../image/IoT/IoT-Edge/newdeploy1.png)